 A few months ago, my aunt gave me the most beautiful red, ceramic serving pot.
 She’d never had the perfect occasion to use it and said she could imagine it filled with a hearty soup or stew in one of my photographs.

-I knew the colors of the stew would be beautiful against the deep red pot.
+I knew the golden colors of the stew would be so pretty against the deep red pot.

 And “smashing” the potatoes with the Smood, would make them ideal for soaking up the curry flavors in the stew.

 So there you have it, red ceramic inspiration! 🙂